mathspp/mathspp/pages/02.blog/chatgpt-for-quick-prototyping/item.md

 # Creating quick prototypes

-## Share on selection

 [ChatGPT] is a large language model developed by OpenAI that has taken the world by storm.
 I have been playing around with ChatGPT a lot and I can say, confidently, that it has made me much more productive.

+The examples that follow will show two features that I prototyped quickly for my blog by interacting with ChatGPT-4.
+I will share screenshots of my initial interactions with ChatGPT-4 over the [TypingMind](https://typingmind.com) interface.

+## Share on selection

-As an example, go ahead and select that previous sentence.
+As an example, go ahead and select a sentence in this article.
 You should see a pop-up that invites you to share your selection over some social media platforms.
 That pop-up is powered by some JavaScript code that ChatGPT prototyped for me!
 Here is a screenshot of me using TypingMind to interact with ChatGPT-4: